 Lean startup approach?

-We have just analyzed briefly an ambitious idea of providing services of GaaS solutions outsourcing.
+We have just analyzed briefly an ambitious idea of providing services of GaaS solutions outsourcing — establishing a business offering outsourcing development of E-Government solutions.
 We have defined the reasons why the project idea seems not so impossible to realize as well as some weaknesses of the project.
-Obviously, the project itself is highly complicated in comparison with, for example, a development of an e-commerce or document flow automation application.
+Obviously, the project itself is highly complicated in comparison with, for example, a development of an e-commerce portal or document flow automation application.
 It is an extreme responsibility to carry on such a project due to its planned scale.

 It should be noted also that the product owner that leads this project has not only just analyze and understand the internal processes of states-clients, but also has to understand that the project really makes people’s’ life better.
 We have indicated that there are 2 user segments: government authorities and citizens that in fact, use the results of the project.
 So the product owner has to understand the product is extremely useful for a society.